AImotion-Bavaria/SmartManPy/docs_core/tutorials.rst

     print(f"Produced:         {exit.numOfExits}
             Simulationszeit:    {maxSimTime}")

-* Queues
-* Failures
-* Assembly

 Our example currently consists of only one production step.
-Since ManPy was designed to simulate production lines, let's see what it takes to add mode machines to a simulation.
+Since ManPy was designed to simulate production lines, let's see what it takes to add more machines to a simulation.
 First of all, we need to define a second machine:

 .. code-block:: python